yash564/daalchini_assignment/README.md

   - Redirect to product page if user is not logged in
 - Order Confirmed
   - Redirect Link to go to product Page

-## Optimizations

-User details and cart details are stored in Local Storage of the device automatically so that even on reload of the page the state of the app presists.

-Every UI element is made to be responsive, and works perfectly on all devices.

 ## Tech Stack